 In addition to the shorter programs above, our third initiative is to conduct eight-hour training programs to give a deeper level of training.
 These programs included lectures, video discussion, role play, and small group facilitation.
-We conducted two full-day programs, one at Johns Hopkins Medical Center for GI faculty and another at the University of North Carolina for GI faculty and fellows.
+We conducted two fullday programs, one at Johns Hopkins Medical Center for GI faculty and another at the University of North Carolina for GI faculty and fellows.
 Figure 2 shows the responses from four advanced full day training programs regarding their learning in basic and advanced communication skills

 Figure 2.
-Feedback from trainees
+Data from the Advanced Communication Skills Trainings